 All of the above rescues may be contacted through:

 - Website: cthumane.org

 2. Pack Leaders Rescue of CT

-Pack Leaders Rescue of CT aims to keep in touch and be an on-going service and port of call for their adoptive families.
-They have a dedicated training program which includes initial evaluation and on-going training to prepare dogs for their future forever homes.
-In the words of one of their founders – ‘Pack Leaders Rescue will not only be judged by the number of adoptions but how well we support the families before and after’.
+Pack Leaders Rescue of CT aims to keep in touch and be an ongoing service and port of call for their adoptive families.
+They have a dedicated training program that includes initial evaluation and ongoing training to prepare dogs for their future forever homes.
+In the words of one of their founders – ‘Pack Leaders Rescue will not only be judged by the number of adoptions but how well we support the families before and after.
 They mean what they say, as this rescue center provides excellent further training programs at a discounted price.

-Pack Leaders Rescue of CT was originally founded by Victoria and Americo to save dogs in the Connecticut area, as well as from many of the Southern states where abuse, neglect, and abandonment can be a larger issue that their local shelters can accommodate.
-They have significant grown to be one of the larger dog rescues in Connecticut.
+Pack Leaders Rescue of CT was originally founded by Victoria and Americo to save dogs in the Connecticut area, as well as from many of the Southern states where abuse, neglect, and abandonment can be a larger issue than their local shelters can accommodate.
+They have significantly grown to be one of the larger dog rescues in Connecticut.